 How To Enable Dark Mode on Safari

 If you spend a lot of time on your iPhone or Mac computer reading articles on the web, chances are that your eyes will hurt after sitting in front of the screen for several hours.
-Bright light and small font lead to eye strain, headaches, and a decrease in focus.
+Bright light and small font lead to eye strain, headaches, and decreased focus.

-Windows users have had the Dark Mode for a long time and now it’s finally available for Safari users on iOS devices.
-You can get an extension for your Safari browser and read articles all night long.
+Windows users have had the Dark Mode for a long time, and now it’s finally available for Safari users on iOS devices.
+You can get an extension for your Safari browser and read articles all night.
 Read on and learn how to activate Dark Mode on your iOS device.

 Safari’s Native Dark Mode Function

-Some users may be surprised to know that Safari (even older versions) already has a dark mode feature built-in.
+Safari (even older versions) already has a built-in dark mode feature.
 This function won’t work for every website because it’s meant to help ease the strain on your eyes while reading.

-Of course, this won’t work for every web page it will work for any blogs or articles that you’re trying to read so we have a few more options listed below.
+Of course, this won’t work for every web page.
+It will work for any blogs or articles you’re trying to read, so we have a few more options listed below.

 Night Eye for Safari

-This is another download available in the App Store for Safari’s lack of dark mode options.
+This extension is another download available in the App Store for Safari’s lack of dark mode options.

-Although this app is free to download, it will cost you $39.99/year to use it.
-The free option, ‘NightEye Lite’ is available for free but will limit you to five websites which is perfect for someone who is looking to activate only a handful of pages.
+Although this app is free to download, it will cost you $39.99 per year to use it.
+The free option, ‘NightEye Lite,’ will limit you to five websites.
+This is perfect for someone looking to activate only a handful of pages.
 The extension offers full image support and the ability to use the features on multiple platforms.